Jolg42/notionsnapshot/README.md

 python notionsnapshot --help
 python notionsnapshot --dark-mode https://sueszli.notion.site/NotionSnapshot-Test-tiny-page-4dfa05657f774b45993542da4a8530c2
 ```
-# kudos

-many thanks to:

--   [@leoncvlt](https://github.com/leoncvlt) who laid the foundation of this project through loconotion (this project is a complete rewrite)
+many thanks to [@leoncvlt](https://github.com/leoncvlt) for laying the foundation of this project with "loconotion".
--   [@mjdeligan](https://github.com/MJDeligan) who heavily optimized the performance and implemented the caching and recursive crawling functionality
--   [@stefnotch](https://github.com/stefnotch/) and [@thomasbiede](https://github.com/ThomasBiede) who helped me set the project up